Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## What do the first few minutes of Eternal Descent look like?:
 1. The player launches the game from Steam.
-2. A "Logan_Core" credit splashscreen appears with epilepsy warning and tagline "Created in Godot".
+2. A "Logan_Core" credit splashscreen appears with an epilepsy warning followed by a "Created in Godot" splashscreen.
-3. Fade transition from splashscreen to main menu.
+3. Fade transition to main menu.
 4. Menu Buttons available to the player:
 	- [Play](./#play)
-	- [Practice](./#practice) (Should be hidden from player until very first Playthrough)
+	- [Practice](./#practice) (Should be hidden from player until after very first Playthrough)
 	- [Leaderboard](./#leaderboard)
 	- [Options](./#options)
 	- Quit
 5. Player Selects Play
-6. Transition to gameplay, starting the player off in a empty grey void with nothing but a platform to walk around on and the Catalyst above the center of the arena.
+6. Transition to gameplay, starting the player off in a empty grey void with nothing but a platform (with guard rails) to walk around on and the Catalyst above the center of the arena.
-7. This is a quick tutorial show the player the objective.
-Once the player attacks the Catalyst.
-It will being flying around erratically and show damage.
+7. This is a quick tutorial to show the player the objective.
+Once the player attacks the Catalyst (There's nothing else to do, The player should naturally try shooting it.).
+It will begin flying around erratically and show that it's being damaged.
+The Catalyst will fly far enough away to the point where the default mode of the gun can no longer reach it.
+A Mousewheel icon will appear teaching the player the gun muzzle mechanic.
 Once the player hits it enough, it'll fly above the center of the arena and crash through leaving a portal for the player to follow to level 1.
 8. The main gameplay loop begins:
-	- Catalyst floats around the outskirts of the level shooting out portals that enemy waves will spawn from.
+	- Catalyst floats around the outskirts of the level shooting out portals that enemies will spawn from.
 	- The player deals enough damage to the catalyst, causing it to flee.
 Leaving a open portal on the ground for the player to follow.
 	- Player jumps through and reaches the next level and then the cycle repeats.
-Each level should take around 2 minutes at most with earlier levels having more opportunities to speed through faster. (fewer armor moments for the Catalyst).
+Each level should take around 2 minutes at most with earlier levels having more opportunities to finish faster. (fewer armor moments for the Catalyst).
 Bosses on every third level.
 Final boss on Level 9.
 9. When the player dies.
 Show stats, basic leaderboard info and show how far down the player made it on the attempt.
 10. Prompt the player to restart, return to main menu, or quit.
 11. When the player presses the restart button.
-Start the player midway through the first portal already transitioning to level 1.
-Skip the intro/tutorial
+Start the player midway through the first portal already transitioning into level 1.
+Skip the intro/tutorial until the next time the game is launched.
 ---

 There will be 9 total levels, each representing a layer of hell from Dante's inferno literature.